2013 Mid Ulster by-election: Unionist unity

 On 14 February, the UUP and DUP constituency associations both agreed to support victims' campaigner and local undertaker Nigel Lutton as a single unionist candidate.
-TUV are also supported Lutton's candidacy, with Walter Millar, the party's constituency chairman and their candidate at the general election, signing Lutton's nomination papers.
+TUV were also supporting Lutton's candidacy, with Walter Millar, the party's constituency chairman and their candidate at the general election, signing Lutton's nomination papers.
 However, two UUP Members of the Northern Ireland Legislative Assembly, former deputy leader John McCallister and Basil McCrea, resigned from the party in protest at the decision and closer co-operation with the DUP.
 After the by-election, in June 2013, they announced the formation of NI21, a new unionist party.

 Lutton declined to tell reporters which party he usually votes for.
 He previously worked as a personal assistant for DUP MP David Simpson, to whom he is related, and had before that been a member of the Young Unionists, the youth wing of the UUP.
 His election agent was UUP General Secretary Colin McCusker, a long-time personal friend.
 Both DUP and UUP politicians were involved in his campaign.

 Willie Frazer, a victims' campaigner, independent unionist and spokesman for the then newly constituted protest alliance the Ulster People's Forum, initially announced his intention to stand.
 Frazer told a 'webchat' for the Belfast Newsletter that the Ulster People's Forum "is not a political party", and that in usual circumstances he would consider voting for the Traditionalist Unionist Voice.
 At the end of January 2013, Frazer then said he would consider not standing in favour of Jamie Bryson, a leading figure in the Belfast City Hall flag protests who is the interim chair of the Ulster People's Forum.
 After Lutton's selection, Frazer initially announced that he would not be running and fully supported him.
 However, he later said he would still consider standing if Lutton was too close to the DUP.
 He did not, in the end, submit his candidacy.
 After the by-election, in April 2013, he co-founded the Protestant Coalition, a new political party.